Katona/really-simple-xdm/README.md

 client.off('click', clickListener); // deregistration
 ```

-The `createClient` function accepts an array of `EventListenerRegistrationMetadata`, which describes the functions used for registering and
+The `createClient` function accepts a `ClientOptions` object of which the `callbackRegistrationMetadata` property is an array of `EventListenerRegistrationMetadata`, which describes the functions used for registering and
 deregistering the event listeners.
 This information will be used for book keeping the event listener registrations.
 From this point event listeners has to be registered as usual, keeping in mind that the registration function (as mentioned above) returns a promise.